dlotsss/houses/README.md

 The script outputs the Mean Absolute Error (MAE) for each model, allowing you to compare their performance.
 For example:
 - Random Forest Regressor MAE: 22816
 - Random Forest Classifier MAE: 28229

+## Notes
+- The dataset is preprocessed using one-hot encoding for categorical variables and missing values are dropped.
+- Logistic Regression and classification models are included for demonstration but are not ideal for predicting continuous variables like house prices.
+- The Random Forest Regressor typically provides the best performance for this dataset.